Ian Happ Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The Pirates pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.54).
+- The Pirates' 4.51 team ERA ranks 20th across all MLB pitching staffs.

-- The Pirates allow the seventh-fewest home runs in baseball (140 total, 1.1 per game).
+- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (141 total, 1.1 per game).

+- Selby starts for the first time this season for the Pirates.

+- The 25-year-old right-hander came out of the bullpen in his most recent outing this season, one of seven appearances so far.

 © 2023 Data Skrive.
 All rights reserved.